Optimal training of integer-valued neural networks with mixed integer programming: Related work

-The closest work to our is \cite{DBLP:conf/cp/IcarteICCMB19}, who proceeded to direct train BNNs using MIP models.
-They provide novel methods to model BNNs.
-Their models train BNNs while also optimizing certain aspects of them.
-Instead of optimizing a function that leads to high training accuracy, they introduce constraints that ensure the network fits to training data perfectly.
+The closest work to our is Icarte \etal \cite{DBLP:conf/cp/IcarteICCMB19}, who proceeded to directly train BNNs using MIP models.
+Instead of optimizing a function that leads to high training accuracy, these authors introduce constraints that ensure the network fits to training data perfectly.
 They then propose two variations of the model.
 Variation 1 maximizes the number of zero-weight connections in the network, thus effectively removing as many unnecessary connections as possible.
 Variation 2 maximizes margins on every neuron in the network, which should lead to more confident activations and predictions.

-Our work differs from the work by \cite{DBLP:conf/cp/IcarteICCMB19} as our proposed models directly optimize loss functions to maximize accuracy.
+Our work differs in that our models directly optimize loss functions to maximize accuracy.
 Further, our models are more relaxed and therefore are more capable of handling more training data.
 Our work is also more general, in that we are able to handle the important class of non-binary NNs.

-\citet{DBLP:journals/corr/abs-2007-03326} extend \citeauthor{DBLP:conf/cp/IcarteICCMB19} in a different direction.
-The work of \citeauthor{DBLP:journals/corr/abs-2007-03326} was contemporaneous to our own.
-They present an improved MIP model, a local search algorithm to solve it, and a two-stage robust optimization approach to handle uncertainty in data.
-They do not treat non-binary NNs; we do not treat uncertain data.
+Bah and Kurtz \cite{DBLP:journals/corr/abs-2007-03326} extend Icarte \etal \cite{DBLP:conf/cp/IcarteICCMB19} with an improved MIP model, a local search algorithm and a two-stage robust optimization approach.
+They do not treat non-binary NNs, nor compress models or batch train; they train on only 160 samples in 24 hours while we handle much more data.

+Serra \etal \cite{Serra20:compression} use MIP to analyze an existing NN, identifying ReLUs with linear behaviour over the input, which they replace using L1 regularization.
+By contrast, our model compression determines, in principle, the optimal number of neurons during training.

+Bienstock \etal \cite{DBLP:journals/corr/abs-1810-03218} provide a theoretical framework for training NNs using Linear Programming (LP).
+This approach differs from ours as we focus on training with MIP, which allows a full capture of the NN semantics.
+While our work focuses on fully connected NNs with only one layer, Bienstock \etal{} apply their methodology to deep NNs as well as convolutional NNs and Deep Residual Networks.
+Because Bienstock \etal{} cannot accommodate integer constraints, they find an $\epsilon$-approximate solution, while our methodology searches for a globally optimal solution on the training dataset.

+Ghosh and Datta Chaudhuri \cite{Ghosh_Datta_Chaudhuri_2021} use methods of ensemble training that resemble the batch training method we apply in our work.
+Note those authors look at stock prices, not MIP.
+They apply random forests and bagging which both train multiple models and then classify with the use of majority voting from the models.
+This differs to our method as we train multiple models before aggregating them into a single model which performs classification.
+A voting scheme is not applicable to our batch training algorithm due to the iterative aggregation we apply.
+However, it might be interesting for future work to train multiple MIP models on small batches of data and apply a voting scheme for classification.